pocl/pocl/doc/sphinx/source/install.rst

   When disabled (default), these are handled by system C library.
 Can only be enabled when Clang's compiler-rt library is present.

+- ``-DINTEL_SDE_AVX512=<PATH>``
+  Path to Intel® Software Development Emulator.
+When this option is given, the LLVM host CPU is forcibly set to 'skylake-avx512', and the internal tests are run through the Emulator.
+Mostly useful to test AVX512.

 LLVM-less build
 ---------------
  See :ref:`pocl-without-llvm`